colinbdclark/mfa-thesis/annotated-bibliography.md

 Stiegler argues for the essentially cinematic nature of consciousness, extending Husserl’s notion of primary and secondary retention with tertiary (i.e. technologically-mediated) memory.
 Of particular note to my work is Stiegler’s treatment of how the cinematic flow of time becomes interwoven with the viewer’s own consciousness perceptually and technologically.
 I intend to use this as part of an argument about how my work, and that of others, binds together memory, imagination, and cinematic perception with the everyday lived experience of the spectator. "'Recollection' is thus impossible... in all remembering of a past temporal object there is a necessary process of dérushage, of montage, a play of special effects, of slowing down, accelerating, etc." (27).
 Also provides some support for the idea of cinema (and other artwork) as an "energy machine" that modulates time and experience.

 ## Wark, McKenzie. _A Hacker Manifesto_.
 Cambridge: Harvard University Press, 2004.
 Print.

+Put simply, Wark's manifesto provides a argument for the power of creativity to reconfigure the world.

+Echoing Agamben in _The Coming Community_, Wark argues for the powers of creative expression over representation: "There is no representation that confers on the producing classes an identity.
+There is nothing around which its multiplicities can unite... it is the abstraction itself that must be transformed, not the representations that it foists..."
+(105) "To hack is to refuse representation, to make matters express themselves otherwise...
+To hack is to trouble the object or the subject, by transforming in some way the very process of production by which objects and subjects come into being and recognize each other by their representations" (109).

+Wark's text provides a model for an alternative politics of software and artistic creation, one which is open and community-oriented in nature, and which I see as a current running through my own work.

 ## Wark, McKenzie.
 "Designs for a New World." _e-flux_ 58: (2014).
 Web. http://www.e-flux.com/journal/designs-for-a-new-world/